Tips for Making Family Videos

 8 Be aware of sound

-The sound can be the most overlooked part of a video, but it’s very important especially for interviews, commentary and natural sound effects.
+The sound can be the most overlooked part of making a family video, but it’s very important especially for interviews, commentary and natural sound effects.
 It can make your footage unusable if it’s no good.
 Be aware of traffic, background noise or anything that’ll obscure or interfere with the sound you want.
 Don’t be afraid to wait, move location or ask to shoot again if you think the sound is no good.
 Think about using microphones or if it’s windy stick a tiny piece of cotton wool over the mic on your phone or camera to help reduce wind noise.
 If it’s really important try and check the sound before you leave, using headphones.

-9 The one shot wonder
+9 Enjoy the one shot wonder

 10 Capture movement

 Video is all about movement so have people walking in and out of shot.
 Or bobbing up into it.
 Track them occasionally with the camera.
 But don’t move the camera around all the time.
-Don’t zoom – it’ll mark you out as an amateur!
+Don’t zoom your family video – it’ll mark you out as an amateur!
 Hold your shots for 5-10 seconds to make editing easier.
 Buy a tripod to reduce camera shake or to enable you to star in your own movies.

 Whatever you do, remember you’re not Spielberg.
 The point is to have fun together not to fall out with each other in the quest to produce an Oscar winning movie.
 It’s family life not great art.
 When they’ve had enough, pack up and go home.
 If the weather is awful, wrap up the shoot along with their cold fingers.
 Stop for lunch.
 It’s a holiday after all.
 Keep your memories intact instead of spoiling them with a row.
 Good luck.
 Break a leg.